 * This site contains affiliate links, where I get a small commission from purchases at no extra cost to you.

-Perched on the edge of Morocco’s Atlantic coast, Essaouira is a cross between North Africa and the Mediterranean.
+Perched on Morocco’s Atlantic coast, Essaouira is a cross between North Africa and the Mediterranean.
 Surrounded by golden-stone city walls, it mixes bright blues and dazzling whitewash with flowing djellabas and the smell of spices.
-Influences from the Arabs, Africans, Romans and French have all blended together to create a mellow, relaxed beach town.
+Influences from the Arabs, Africans, Romans and French all blend together to create a mellow, relaxed beach town.